 One way to estimate a company’s intrinsic value is to use a discounted cash flow (DCF) model.
 In a DCF model, you forecast the company’s future cash flows and then discount them back to the present using a risk-adjusted rate.
 The resulting figure is your estimate of the company’s intrinsic value.

 2. Compare the current price to the intrinsic value

-When a company’s stock price is below its intrinsic value, it is said to be trading at a discount.
-When a company’s stock price is above its intrinsic value, it is said to be trading at a premium.
-Investors who use fundamental analysis try to buy stocks when trading at a discount and sell them when trading at a premium.
+When a company’s stock price is below its intrinsic value, it trades at a discount.
+When a company’s stock price is above its intrinsic value, it trades at a premium.
+Investors who use fundamental analysis try to buy and sell stocks at a discount when trading at a premium.
 This is called value investing.